vikki/if-you-like-it-then-you-should-have-put-a-test-on-it/nightwatch_demo/README.md

 ![Nightwatchjs](http://nightwatchjs.org/img/logo-nightwatch.png)

 ## This branch
-This is the **Simplest-With-Interaction** branch, and you're in the **nightwatch** folder, so here we would normally demonstrate the simplest possible headless test you can do in nightwatch.
-Unfortunately, its not possible to run nightwatch against phantom just yet - see [this issue](https://github.com/beatfactor/nightwatch/issues/73).To see what else is available go back to [master](https://github.com/vikki/ifyoulikeitthenyoushouldhaveputatestonit/tree/master).
+This is the **Simplest-Sauce** branch, and you're in the **nightwatch** folder, so here we'll demonstrate the simplest possible Sauce Labs test you can do in nightwatch.
+To see what else is available go back to [master](https://github.com/vikki/if-you-like-it-then-you-should-have-put-a-test-on-it/tree/master).

 ## Running the tests
 ### Global Dependencies